kayleeexn/Group-D---FA24/README.md

 ## How to use this project:
 The user can create their own individualized degree flowchart based on their preferences and using the features we implemented.
 Starting Local Server:
- - Download start_server.js and index.html files from repository.
+ - 1. Install dependencies from package.json with `npm install`
- - Open Command Prompt and navigate to the location of the files.
+ - 2. Run the command `npm start` to start the application
- - Run the command: "node start_server.js"
+ - 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

- - Should receive the statement: "Server running on http://localhost:8000"
+The page will reload when you make changes.\
- - CTRL + Click to open link and view webpage.
+You may also see any lint errors in the console.

 ## Help (common problems):